worthyag/SixLove/finalReport.md

 _From beginners luck to second nature._

-As mentioned in [section 2.2.1](#221-the-theory),TNLP is centred around this idea of muscle memory.
+As mentioned in [section 2.2.1](#221-the-theory), TNLP is centred around this idea of muscle memory.
 Therefore in order to gain a deeper understanding of the concept it is imperative to consider the laws of muscle memory.
 The laws of muscle memory as stated in Archie Dan Smith's "_Muscle Memory Application to Tennis_" paper are the following:

 1. "_Your tennis strokes are due to muscle memory._